aiidalab/aiidalab-widgets-base/README.md

-# aiidalab-widgets-base

-Reusable widgets for applications in the AiiDA lab.
+# Base widgets for AiiDAlab

 ## Installation